Healthy Kitchen Cleanout

 Consider tossing any spices that are over 3 years old.
 Are you really going to use that saffron your cousin brought you from Greece four years ago?
 How long has that star anise been sitting on your shelf?
-Over time spices lose their taste and healthy properties.
+Over time spices lose their taste and nutritional properties.
 Keep the ones that you'll use to enhance your food, not waste space on a shelf.

 Canned goods are nice to have around for an emergency, but not if they're spoiled.
 Go through your emergency supplies and update the food every year.
 Check the labels and try to replace whatever's higher in sodium.
 Soups are notorious for packing salt in, but you might be surprised how much canned vegetables are hiding.
 Donate the regular stuff and buy brands with no salt added.

-Combine dry goods when you've got a couple packages open.
+Combine dry goods when you've got a couple of packages open.
 I drink cocoa powder with my coffee every morning and always seem to have two or three tins open and spread around the kitchen.
-By pouring them all into one I save shelf space and picked a place where I always keep it.
+By pouring them all into one, I save shelf space and picked a place where I always keep it.

-Dump the calorie loaded junk foods.
+Dump the calorie-loaded junk foods.
 Cookies, candies, regular ice cream, potato chips and pastries need to all go away.
 It's rare that a person has enough will-power to "eat just one" so a better option is to get it out of your house.

 Every time you empty a shelf, clean it off before you put everything back.
-When you're done, you've not only upgraded your kitchen for health, but done some of your spring cleaning as well.
+When you're done, you've not only upgraded your kitchen for health but done some of your spring cleaning as well.

 Finish by taking pictures of your clean and freshly re-stocked shelves.
 You'll be surprised when you compare them to the before shots you took.

 Be strong!
-Remember that your friend is there to help you throw away the things you shouldn't keep around, but may be too weak to toss.
+Remember that your friend is there to help you throw away the things you shouldn't keep around but may be too weak to toss.
 You're there to help them with the same issues when you clean their kitchen.